-The American studies program at Mount Allison examines not only the history, economy, and government of the United States, but delves into its literature, music, and art – painting a complete picture of the country's governance, society, and culture, as well as its place in history and its impact on the world.
+The American studies program at Mount Allison focuses primarily on the history, geography, literature, and culture of the United States, while also exploring the nation's government, politics, music, and art.
+The goal of the program is to give students a solid understanding of the country and its diverse population and culture as well as its place in history and its impact on the world.

 This interdisciplinary program draws on courses in a number of different subject areas, including:

 - American history from the colonial period, to the Civil War, to the present

 In upper years, students have the flexibility of choosing complimentary courses from a wide variety of topics with an American studies component, such as:

 - Canadian studies – Canadian-American relations

 - Economics – economic growth and tech change, labour-management relations (North America)

 - English – African American literature, Asian American literature, cultural studies, postmodernism

 - Environmental studies – geography of economic activity, transportation geography